CPJKU/dcase_task2/docs/index.md

 sox <infile>.wav <outfile>.wav norm -0.1 silence 1 0.025 0.15% norm -0.1 reverse silence 1 0.025 0.15% reverse
 ```

-Before computing the spectrograms the audio signals are resampled to 32,000 Hz,
+Before computing the spectrograms the audio signals are re-sampled to 32,000 Hz,
 and a Short Time Fourier Transform (STFT) using 1024-sample hann windows is computed.
 To try to capture different aspects of the audio,
 I extract two different spectrogram versions for the final submission: